linode/apl-charts/quickstart-redis/README.md

 ### Securing traffic using TLS

-Note that Otomi provides mutual TLS through the Istio service mesh.
+Note that Application Platform for LKE provides mutual TLS through the Istio service mesh.
 Therefore, TLS is not needed for transport security alone.
 TLS support can be enabled in the chart by specifying the `tls.` parameters while creating a release.
 The following parameters should be configured to properly enable the TLS support in the cluster:

 - `tls.enabled`: Enable TLS support.
 Defaults to `false`
 - `tls.existingSecret`: Name of the secret that contains the certificates.
 No defaults.